Skip to content

 Founder, Amerifusion Bookkeeping

 Former KPMG financial auditor.
-Former BDO TPRM practice lead (SOC 1/2, HITRUST, HIPAA).
-Former IT audit function lead at Stryker.
+Former Senior Manager for IS Assurance and Third-Party Risk Management at BDO Dallas (SOC 1/2, HITRUST, HIPAA).
+Former Senior Technology Risk Manager at Stryker.
 Specializing in DCAA-compliant accounting systems for government contractors.

 Need help with DCAA compliance?